University City High School (Philadelphia): Demise

-During the 21st century, University City High school struggled to keep up with the required test scores of the Philadelphia school district system.
+During the twenty-first century, University City High school struggled to keep up with the required test scores of the Philadelphia school district system.
 In 2009-2010 it became a Promise Academy school.

 An additional hour was implemented to support academic and social enrichment.
-While other high schools were released at 3pm, UCHS Promise Academy students left school at 4pm.
+While other high schools were released at 3 p.m, UCHS Promise Academy students left school at 4 p.m.
 The extra hour was in place so that students could participate in a sports or club as well as receive additional help or tutoring from staff to ensure students were well-rounded and successful.
 There were a handful of community groups and organizations that provided assistance to the school through the change initiative.

 The Student Success Center played a huge role in providing and coordinating services to each student.
 The main focus of SSC was to provide students with academic and social advancement.
 Located in the basement of UCHS, the SSC Staff provided resources to help students achieve their post-secondary education goals.
 Students from all grades were provided with help with career planning, the college planning and application process, internships, jobs, academic support, and college decisions and visits.
 Throughout the academic school year, student interns from the University of Pennsylvania and Drexel University partnered with the SSC to provide academic resources to students.

 On March 7, 2013, the Philadelphia School Reform Commission voted to close University City High School.
 Displaced students were enrolled in Paul Robeson High School for Human Services, Microsoft's School of the Future, and Benjamin Franklin High School.